Seth-arc/missing_classrooms/README.md

 ### Learning Objectives

-- **Data Analysis Skills**: Learn to interpret complex datasets and identify anomalies
+- Learn to interpret complex datasets and identify anomalies
-- **Critical Thinking**: Develop the ability to spot inconsistencies in financial and operational data
+- Develop the ability to spot inconsistencies in financial and operational data
-- **Investigative Methodology**: Practice systematic approaches to data-driven journalism
+- Practice systematic approaches to data-driven journalism
-- **Cross-Reference Analysis**: Understand how different data sources can reveal larger patterns
+- Understand how different data sources can reveal larger patterns
-- **Evidence Documentation**: Learn to build compelling narratives from quantitative evidence
+- Learn to build compelling narratives from quantitative evidence

 ---